es-ude/denspp.offline/README.md

 - `uv` package manager ([Link](https://docs.astral.sh/uv/), [Using](https://www.saaspegasus.com/guides/uv-deep-dive/))

 It is recommended that each working group will create a new branch for editing their input.
 At the end of each project, their input will be merged with the main branch.
-Further informations about this software framework are described in the paper at the end of the readme file.
+Further information about this software framework are described in the paper at the end of the readme file.

 If you create a new repo and you want to use the functionalities of this Python tool.
 Then please initialise the project.toml using `uv` and write the following code into the terminal.